-First, to give an overview of the overall trend, we plot, on \Cref{fig:SIR_Simu_benchmark}, $100$ trajectories of the optimal interaction rate $\beta^\star$, and the associated proportions $S_t$ and $I_t$ of susceptible and infected, using the resolution method $(i)$ mentioned above, \textit{i.e.}, with state variables $(S,I)$.
-For more accurate trajectories, we compare on \Cref{fig:SIRBenchASim} two different trajectories of the optimal interaction rate $\beta^\star$, together with the corresponding dynamic of the proportion $I$ of infected.
-For these two simulations, we compare the results given by the two aforementioned methods.
-More precisely, while the blue curve is obtained through the direct resolution, the orange one results from the second method, \textit{i.e.}, with state variables $(S,S-I)$.
-Finally, on \Cref{fig:SIRSimusTau,fig:SIRASimuTau}, we test the influence of the parameter $\tau_{\rm p}$ by setting $\tau_{\rm p} = 0.01$, instead of $0$.

-\paragraph*{Voluntary lockdown of the population.} As expected, the optimal behaviour $\beta^\star$ is to start close to $\overline \beta$, then we note that $\beta^\star$ decreases as the disease spreads in the population.
+\textbf{Voluntary lockdown of the population.} As expected, the optimal behaviour $\beta^\star$ is to start close to $\overline \beta$, then to decreases as the disease spreads in the population.
 More specifically, two waves of effort can be observed: the first one delays the acceleration of the epidemic, and the second, generally more significant, takes place during the peak of the epidemic.
 Approaching the fixed maturity, individuals come back to their usual behaviour $\overline \beta$.